 Jenn says “Meal planning makes a huge difference.”
 Check out my first attempt:

-Aside for sticking with Real, nutrient dense food, we don’t adhere to a specific diet at our house, but we do limit grains because we all seem to feel better this way.
-Kid Two is currently not eating gluten and cow dairy, and I try to steer clear grains, bean, and white potatoes.
+Aside for sticking with real, nutrient dense food, we don't adhere to a specific diet at our house, but we do limit grains because we all seem to feel better this way.
+Kid Two is currently not eating gluten and cow dairy, and I try to steer clear grains, beans, and white potatoes.

 For breakfast we usually eat eggs every morning – approximately 7 per day.
 Kid One and Daddy have sprouted toast, Kid Two may have avocado, and I will generally eat my eggs with some leftover meat and cultured veggies.
 Cultured ketchup often guest stars for the other family members.
 Occasionally we shake things up and have soaked oatmeal with butter and frozen berries.